The Pinnacle Architecture: Reducing the cost of breaking RSA-2048 to 100 000 physical qubits using quantum LDPC codes: Instantiation of the Architecture

 We construct each magic engine from code blocks of the same GB code family as those used for the processing blocks.
 These blocks naturally have the required $L$ and $R$ logical sectors, with $k/2> 5$ logical qubits in each sector when $d\geq 10$.

 We use 15-to-1 magic state distillation on these code blocks to produce encoded $\ket{\bar{T}}$ magic states~\cite{bravyi_universal_2005}.
-Following Ref.~\cite{litinski_magic_2019}, this can be done using fifteen auto-corrected $Z$-type $\pi/8$ rotations, followed by four logical $X$-type measurements used for post-selection.
-Each of these rotations is implemented by injecting a noisy $\ket{T}$ from a bridged pair of small ancillary $\llbracket n_a,1,d_a\rrbracket$ codes.
-The $\ket{\bar{T}}$ state is prepared in the first of these codes using standard techniques (e.g., using a post-selected state injection circuit~\cite{zhang_facilitating_2024} or, if necessary to increase the input state fidelity, zero-level distillation~\cite{goto_minimizing_2016, itogawa_efficient_2025} or magic state cultivation~\cite{gidney_magic_2024, sahay_foldtransversal_2025}).
-The second of the codes provides an ancillary logical qubit for auto-correction, to account for Clifford corrections from the state injection.
-Parallel joint logical measurements (repeated $d_a$ times) between the $L$ logical sector of the GB code and the first ancillary code, and between the two ancillary codes, are performed by generalised surgery, followed by destructive measurements of the ancillary codes, to implement the auto-corrected injection circuit presented in Fig.~13c of Ref.~\cite{litinski_magic_2019}.
-Parallel $X$-type measurements (repeated $r$ times) are then performed on qubits 2--5 of the $L$ logical sector and the state rejected if any of these four measurement results is $-1$.
+Following Ref.~\cite{litinski_magic_2019}, this can be done using fifteen $Z$-type $\pi/8$ rotations, followed by four logical measurements used for post-selection.
+Each of the rotations is implemented by injecting a noisy $\ket{T}$ state from a small ancillary $\llbracket n_a,1,d_a\rrbracket$ code.
+This is done using generalised surgery to perform a joint measurement (repeated $d_a$ times) between the $L$ logical sector of the GB code and the ancillary code.
+The noisy $\ket{T}$ states are prepared using standard techniques (including, if necessary, methods to increase the input state fidelity, such as zero-level distillation~\cite{goto_minimizing_2016, itogawa_efficient_2025} or magic state cultivation~\cite{gidney_magic_2024, sahay_foldtransversal_2025}).
+Four post-selection measurements (each repeated $r$ times) are then performed in series on the $L$ logical sector, and the state is rejected if any round of any of these measurements gives a $-1$ result.

+While in principle the fifteen rotations could be implemented in parallel, in practice it is preferable to split them into two batches so that at most eight states are injected in parallel.
+Accounting also for the measurements required for injecting the high-fidelity state into the processing unit, this means that a maximum of ten logical measurements are required in parallel.
+Since these operators are fixed, a basis can be chosen that limits their overlap to ensure that these measurements do not result in a large increase in qubit degrees of check weights.

-The physical qubits that must be accounted for in this protocol are the GB code block itself ($n_{cb}$), sixteen gadgets used to perform up to sixteen logical measurements in parallel ($16n_g$), fifteen pairs of ancillary $\llbracket n_a,1,d_a\rrbracket$ codes from which states are injected ($2\times 15(2n_a-1)$), fifteen pairs of bridges used to connect these ancillary codes to each other and to the GB code block and (if necessary) ancillary qubits ($n_\alpha$) used to reduce the infidelity of input states (e.g., by magic state cultivation).
+The physical qubits that must be accounted for in this protocol are GB code block itself ($n_{cb}$), gadgets used to perform up to ten logical measurements in parallel ($10n_g$), fifteen ancillary $\llbracket n_a,1,d_a\rrbracket$ codes ($15\times (2n_a-1)$) with bridges used to connect these ancillary codes to the GB code block ($15\times (2d-1$)) and (if necessary) ancillary qubits ($n_\alpha$) used to reduce the infidelity of input states (e.g., by magic state cultivation).
 The total overhead of the magic engine is therefore given by